 Lender Base Rate (LBR)

-Second Charge Mortgages offered from 24 March 2021.
+Second Charge Mortgages Offered from 24 March 2021.

-Lender Base Rate (LBR) is currently: 3.95%
+Lender Base Rate (LBR) is currently:

-Correct as of 1st March 2023
+Correct as of 1st September 2023

 You should read this together with the Second Charge Mortgage Offer sent to you prior to completion and our current General Mortgage Conditions which are available here.
 Other than during a Fixed Rate Period the Interest Rate will be a variable rate that is, or is linked to, Lender Base Rate (“LBR”) specified in the Offer and that we control.
 We may vary the Interest Rate by varying the LBR in accordance with the Offer and Condition 4 of the General Mortgage Conditions.
 We may reduce the LBR for any reason without giving you notice first.
 If we do not give you notice before the reduction we will do so as soon as possible afterwards, telling you when the change takes effect.
 As well as our rights under Condition 4.2 and the provisions of Condition 16.3 of the General Mortgage Conditions, we may increase the LBR to reflect any one or more of the following: